--Show Animal to Best Advantage: Poise, alertness and courteous attitude; showmen should keep an eye on their animal and be aware of the position of the judge at all times.
+-Show Animal to Best Advantage: Poise, alertness and courteous attitude; showmen should keep an eye on their animal and he surgers of the participan of the participan of the rest.

+and be aware of the position of the judge at all times.